JonahRileyHuggins/SPARCED/docs/source/tutorials/Building-SPARCED-Input-Files/Species-Nomenclature.rst

 Species Naming Convention
 =========================

-This page defines the standardized naming conventions for species in mechanistic models, designed for compatibility with PEtab, SBML, and PCRE2.
+This page defines the standardized naming conventions for species in SPARCED, designed for compatibility with PEtab, SBML, and PCRE2.

 General Principles
 ------------------